reinderien/inspiration/readme.md

 1 ≤ y ≤ 9

-A strict interpretation would enforce a maximum count of four cards (suits) per value, but that criterion is disregarded for the purposes of this discussion.
+A strict interpretation would enforce a maximum count of four cards (suits) per card value, but that criterion is disregarded for the purposes of this discussion.

+A strict interpretation would also impose an upper bound on _n_.
+Since there are 4 suits, 9 cards per suit, a minimum of 2 players, and _n_ cards per player plus one shared _y_ card, the upper bound for _n_ is:

+2 ≤ n ≤ (4 * 9 - 1)/2

+2 ≤ n ≤ 17

 There are _n_ - 1 operators ƒ<sub>j</sub> between the elements of _x_ .
 Each ƒ is a binary
 arithmetic operator with conventional associativity and commutativity but non-conventional order of